louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####Growth of a business is highly complex and depends on the interaction of different factors.
 Evaluate the Storey Framework as a way of identifiying firms that are likely to achieve a high level of growth (20 marks) (2 occurences)

+The storey framework consists of measuring 3 characteristics to predict growth.

 ####What barriers to firm growth are often encountered by the entrepreneur (10 marks)

 ####Describe a stage model of firm growth (15 marks)